interstitialRedirectModalTitle

 Description

-The Bernard and Donald Harrington Preserve is open to hikers, offering easy and moderate trails that start from two different trailheads.
-(Please note that the paths are not marked, so AllTrails or another trails app may be helpful.)
+The Bernard and Donald Harrington Preserve offers hikers easy and moderate trails that start from two different trailheads.
+(Please note that the paths are not marked, so AllTrails or another trails app will be helpful.)

-The south side of preserve is accessible from Henry Brown Road via a wide, out-and-back trail that climbs gradually through tall white pine trees.
-The north side has more rugged terrain, featuring boulders, stone walls and a pond view, with a network of paths that extend from the Big River trail system.
+The south side of preserve is accessible from Henry Brown Road via a kid-friendly, out-and-back trail that climbs gradually through tall white pine trees.
+The north side has more rugged terrain, featuring boulders, stone walls and a beaver pond, with a web of paths that extend from the Big River trail system.

 The two trails do not connect across Henry Brown Road.
-Please see the Visit tab for more details.
+Please see the Visit tab for parking and other details.

 Dogs must be leashed at all times.

-The Harrington Preserve is open to hunting for deer and game birds, under rules updated annually by DEM.
+The Harrington Preserve is open to hunting under rules updated annually by DEM.
 Hikers must wear fluorescent orange during hunting season.

 Access